 Who can the Men’s Referral Service support?

-- Men who have used or continue to use violence and who are seeking support to change their abusive behaviours.
+Men who are seeking support to change their behaviours.

-- Family members who are impacted by a man’s use of abusive behaviours.
+Family members who are impacted by a man’s use of violent and abusive behaviours.

 - You can remain anonymous – you don’t need to give us your name or any identifying details